CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-direct.md

 Now that we have the database created, let us view some metrics, usages, and logs in the Azure portal.

-1. Switch back to azure portal and navigate to your Azure arc enabled SQLMI.
+1. Switch back to azure portal and navigate to your Azure Arc-Enabled SQLMI.

 1. Now select the logs from Left side menu.